eove/his-api/docs/eove-his-interface.md

 Type may have one of the following values:

-- `controlled`: when ventilation is phase's initiator
+- `controlled`: when phase is initiated by ventilation module
 - `triggered`: when phase is patient-triggered

 #### VENTILATION_PHASE_ENDED message